wavesrcool/dig-it/README.md

 # Dig-it!

 A website for people interested in turning their lawns into food gardens.
+[See the website](https://www.dig-it.earth).

 ## Overview